GChuf/RCWM/README.md

 To install the tools: download the latest zip file under releases ([here](https://github.com/GChuf/RCWM/releases/latest)), unzip it and run the install.cmd script __as administrator__ - after that, you'll only need the two most abused keys: __*Y*__ and __*N*__ (and maybe a few others).
-If you don't have the administrator privileges on your Windows OS, some magic might not work properly.
+If the user running RCWM commands does not have the administrator privileges, some magic might not work properly.

 # How does it work?